UKCloud/documentation/articles/managed-services/man-patching-faq.md

 > * Customers are advised to use ***Device Groups A to E*** to test patches on VMs within a representative non-production environment.
 >
 > * Customers are advised to use ***Device Groups F to J*** to apply patches on VMs within their production environments on the basis that no issues ave been identified in their non-production environments.

+### How do I recover from applying a patch which may have had an adverse effect on my environment?

+The onus is upon the customer to test any patches in a representative non-production environment in order to detect any adverse impact of applying patches prior to release within production environments.

+For customers using this service on our UKCloud for VMware platform, UKCloud will endeavour to create a recovery point of a VM immediately prior to applying patches.
+As we cannot guarantee the creation of a recovery point (for example, open files may block the creation of a recovery point) UKCloud provides the following options customers can choose as to how patching as a service should proceed should the creation of a recovery point fail

+- Hard (Default option): The patching system will attempt to snapshot the virtual machine, and if it cannot perform the snapshot it will not apply any patches to the virtual machine.
+- Soft: The patching system will attempt to snapshot the virtual machine, but if it does not succeed it will continue to apply any outstanding patches to the VM.
+- Disabled: For virtual machines not running on the UKCloud VMware platform, or for virtual machines which are unable to have snapshots taken, this should be selected.
+This prevents the Patching system from attempting to snapshot the virtual machine prior to applying patches.

+UKCloud will retain any successful recovery points for a maximum of 48 hours, therefore it is imperative that customers check for any potential patching issues within 48 hours of any patches being applied

 ### Windows patches vs Linux package updates